cdhorn515/finalprojectrunninglog/README.md

 ### About this application

-Users can also delete or update information about their run (date, distance, and time).
+Runners can log in to their own personal page, add data about their runs, and save their routes.
+Logged in runners can also delete or update information about their run (date, distance, and time), and can choose routes they have previously saved or create new routes for each run added.
+Routes are saved as a url link which when clicked on will display a Google map with the start and endpoint and the route outlined.

 Visitors to the site are able to see routes that have been made public by the users, and can click on the map to be taken to a page with the map displayed larger and zoomed in.